GSLabDev/elasticsearch-connector/demo/document-index-operations/README.md

 Field Name        | Value
 -------------     | -------------
-elastic.host 	  | Host name or IP of Elasticsearch elastic.port      | Port on which Elasticsearch is running document.path	  | Absolute path to indexDocument.json available in src/main/resources/ directory
+elastic.host 	  | Host name or IP of Elasticsearch elastic.port      | Port on which Elasticsearch server is running
-document.updatepath | Absolute path to UpdateIndexDocument.json available in src/main/resources/ directory

 4. In ***Anypoint Studio***, Right click in the ***project folder → Run As → Mule Application***